 Question about Lexmark X75 All-In-One InkJet Printer

-The self-test should at least print out a set of either a solid black or solid color bars, if not both (if you have a printer with both color and black installed simultaneously).
-Should this test fail, please try it again without cartridges installed.
+The self-test should at least print out a set of either black or color bars, if not both (if you have a printer with both color and black installed simultaneously).
+Should this test fail, try it again without cartridges installed.
 If the self-test still fails to take paper in and make sounds like the carrier is moving across the paper, this is a hardware issue, and the printer will require service.
-If the self-test completes without any cartridges installed, run the self-test again with only a color cartridge installed (If you have both black and color cartridges, after this test, run the test again with just the black cartridge installed).
+If the self-test completes without any cartridges installed, run the self-test again with the color cartridge installed.
+(If you have both black and color cartridges, after this test, run the test again with just the black cartridge installed.)
 If you find that either cartridge causes the self-test to fail, please let us know.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.